Southland Christian Church (Lexington, Kentucky): History

-The church started in 1956 as a mission of Broadway Christian Church in Lexington.
-The founding pastor, Wayne Smith, came from Unity Christian Church (near Cynthiana, Kentucky), and held the first service with 172 people in attendance.
-The church was originally located on Hill 'N Dale Drive (near Southland Drive) in Lexington.

-In 1981, the church had grown substantially and relocated to a 20 acre site in neighboring Jessamine County.
-It has since expanded its property to 115 acre.
+The church was founded in 1956 as a mission of Broadway Christian Church in Lexington, Kentucky.
+The founding pastor, Wayne Smith, came from Unity Christian Church near Cynthiana, Kentucky, and led the first service with 172 people in attendance.
+The church was originally located on Hill ’N Dale Drive near Southland Drive in Lexington.
+In 1981, following significant growth, the church relocated to a 20-acre site in neighboring Jessamine County.
+Over time, the property expanded to 115 acres.

-Senior Pastor Wayne Smith announced his retirement in 1995.
-By this time, average church attendance was in the thousands.

-Mike Breaux, pastor of Canyon Ridge Christian Church in Las Vegas, Nevada, was invited to preach as a guest.
-After this, he was hired as Senior Pastor.
-During his tenure the church grew to an attendance of more than 7,000 persons a week.
-Jon Weece joined Southland as a teaching pastor in 2000, sharing in the responsibilities of a church with six weekend services.
-After a building program that reduced the weekend services from six to five, Breaux moved to Willow Creek Community Church in South Barrington, Illinois, in 2003.
+Wayne Smith announced his retirement as Senior Pastor in 1995, at which point average weekly attendance had grown to several thousand.
+Mike Breaux, then pastor of Canyon Ridge Christian Church in Las Vegas, Nevada, was invited to preach as a guest and was subsequently hired as Senior Pastor.
+During his tenure, weekly attendance grew to more than 7,000.
+In 2000, Jon Weece joined the church as a teaching pastor, helping lead a congregation with six weekend services.
+After a building program that reduced the number of weekend services from six to five, Breaux accepted a position at Willow Creek Community Church in South Barrington, Illinois, and departed in 2003.

-Weece, a former missionary to Haiti, became the third senior pastor on September 1, 2003.
-Still in his twenties at the time, he was one of the youngest megachurch senior pastors in the United States.
+Jon Weece, a former missionary to Haiti, became the church’s third Senior Pastor on September 1, 2003.
+At the time, he was in his twenties and was among the youngest senior pastors of a megachurch in the United States.

-In 2009, Southland opened its first satellite campus in Danville, KY.

-In 2010, Southland purchased the former Lexington Mall and a campus opened there in January 2013.

-In 2015, Southland began holding services in Georgetown, KY at Lemons Mill Elementary.
+In 2009, the church opened its first satellite campus in Danville, Kentucky.
+The following year, it purchased the former Lexington Mall, with a campus opening at that location in January 2013.
+In 2015, the church began holding services in Georgetown, Kentucky, at Lemons Mill Elementary School.

-In 2018, Southland announced a launch of a new campus in Richmond, KY in 2020.
+In 2018, the church announced plans to launch a new campus in Richmond, Kentucky.
+Services began in 2020 at Madison Central High School, and a permanent Richmond campus was completed in 2024.

+In 2026, Scott Nickell became Senior Pastor, following the retirement of Jon Weece after 26 years of ministry at the church.

 Locations

-Adopting a "single church in multiple locations" strategy, sermons are preached at the Nicholasville Campus and streamed to the remaining 4 satellite campuses:
+Adopting a "single church in multiple locations" strategy, sermons are preached most often at the Nicholasville Campus and streamed to the remaining 4 satellite campuses: